-SEBRING, Fla. — A Highlands County judge has sentenced Zephen Xaver to death for the shooting deaths of five people inside a Suntrust Bank in 2019 in Sebring.
+SEBRING, Fla. — A Highlands County judge has sentenced Zephen Xaver to death for the mascre of five people inside a Suntrust Bank in 2019 in Sebring.

 This comes after a jury recommended the death penalty earlier in 2024.
 In Xaver's case, on all counts, the jury split by a 9-3 vote on recommending the death penalty.

-Earlier this year, jurors heard closing arguments from lawyers on both sides, starting with the state.
+In June, jurors had the choice of life without parole or the death penalty.
+They heard arguments from lawyers on both sides, starting with the state.

 “They were under his control for his enjoyment as he shot each one, and as he shot each one, they cried and said, 'Why?' and he continued to shoot,” said prosecutor Bonde Johnson.